 Before you start, you can read this article.
 Cash Book: Meanings, Features, and Importance.

-Reasons for which cash book is a journal:
+Reasons for the Cash Book is a Journal

 The cash book contains the majority of the features of the journal, which is why it is referred to as the journal.